bmdavis419/river/README.md

 >;
 ```

-- `RiverClientCallerToolCallOutputType<T, K extends string>` takes in a tool set types (can get with the above type) and a tool name and returns the output type for that tool
+- takes in a tool set types (can get with the above type) and a tool name and returns the output type for that tool

 ```ts
 type ImposterToolCallOutputType = RiverClientCallerToolCallOutputType<